 Most people choose their paths, and make decisions along the way, based on their own thinking and counsel from family, friends, teachers, close colleagues, and mentors.
 While self-reflection and the gathering of advice from one’s immediate circle can be useful, I’d like to suggest a more modern approach.
 Organizations are increasingly using the wisdom of crowds to drive their strategy, innovation, and marketing initiatives.
 Why shouldn’t you use similar strategies for your job search?
 Why – and How – to Hire Young People Without Diplomas.
 When an executive at global services firm UBS Americas challenged trainees to design a cost-saving strategy, one young woman proposed that the company install software that puts a computer into sleep mode after a period of inactivity.

 This idea was calculated to save up to $400,000 a year for every 1,000 computers and the practice was quickly adopted.
 The trainee, who didn’t have a college degree, saved the firm hundreds of thousands of dollars.
+As remarkable as this is, it isn’t an isolated example.
+Indeed, in our interviews for the study “Making Youth Employment Work,” conducted in collaboration with the U.S. Chamber of Commerce Foundation, we heard story after story of revenue increases, cash savings, and tangible workforce improvements that smart companies are realizing by tapping into the potential of workers who are 16–24 years old.
 Amazon-career-choice-program-paid-for-2000-employees-2015-4?utm_content=bufferb1347&utm_medium=social&utm_source=twitter.
 Everything Science Knows Right Now About Standing Desks.
 If it wasn't already clear through common sense, it's become painfully clear through science that sitting all day is terrible for your health.